tvdboom/ATOM/docs_sources/api/nlp/vectorizer.md

 !!! warning
-    The returned dataframe is only sparse when all the columns in the provided dataset except for `corpus` are sparse.
+    The returned dataframe is only sparse when all the columns in the provided dataset (except `corpus`) are sparse.
 Calling this transformer with other non-sparse columns forces the output matrix to be converted to its full array.
-This process can be very slow and occupy large chunks of memory.
+This is not recommended since the process can be very slow and occupy large chunks of memory.

 <br>